Body Donation

 E-mail: donateinfo@utk.edu

-• Please Read the Forensic Anthropology Donation Program Policy.
+- Please Read the FAQs and Forensic Anthropology Donation Program Policy to determine if this program fulfills your wishes.

-• The individual has an active multi-drug resistant organism (MDRO) infection or COVID-19 infection at the time of their death.
+- The individual has any kind of infection at the time of their death.

-• The individual has contracted Human Immunodeficiency Virus (HIV), any Hepatitis (A, B, or C), tuberculosis (TB), or antibiotic resistant bacterial infections such as MRSA.
+- The individual has contracted a communicable disease such as: Human Immunodeficiency Virus (HIV), Hepatitis (A, B, or C), tuberculosis (TB), or antibiotic resistant bacterial infections such as MRSA.
 In addition, we do not accept donations in cases where the individual has contracted HIV and received a diagnosis of Acquired Immunodeficiency Syndrome (AIDS) during their lifetime.

-2. In the packet, you will need to complete and return the Body Donation Document.
+- Complete and return the Body Donation Document.
 The document requires two additional signatures.
 We suggest multiple copies of the Body Donation Document be made and maintained by the donor’s next-of-kin, attorney, or physician.
-We also recommend that you seek the advice of a private attorney to assure that the document accomplishes your intent and is consistent with any existing testamentary documents.
+We also recommend that you seek the advice of a private attorney to ensure that the document accomplishes your intent and is consistent with any existing testamentary documents.

-3. In the packet, you will need to complete and return the Biological Questionnaire.
-It is very helpful to have documentation of known medical conditions if at all possible.
+- Complete and return the Biological Questionnaire.
+It is very helpful to have documentation of known medical conditions, if possible, to facilitate our research.
 All information is considered confidential.

-4. Please send a photograph of yourself (via mail or email) to keep in our records.
+- Send a photograph of yourself (via mail or email) to keep in our records.
 A frontal view of the face is preferred (similar to a passport or driver’s license photo), but any photograph is acceptable.
-We request a photograph so research involving facial reconstruction and photographic superimposition as a means for identifying unknown individuals may be conducted on skeletal remains of known individuals.
+This photograph enables us to include you in research involving facial reconstruction and photographic superimposition as a means for identifying unknown.

-5. You will receive a Donor Card to keep in your records and assist you in making your wishes known.
+- Once we receive your completed Body Donation Packet, we will mail you a Donor Card and registration letter to keep in your records and assist you in making your wishes known.
+Please allow eight weeks for processing of your paperwork and mailing of your Donor Card.